 Who's Most at Risk

 African-Americans, people who live in latitudes where there is little sunlight during certain parts of the year and individuals who keep most of their skin covered when they're outside for climate or religious reasons are more likely to develop a vitamin D deficiency that can result in peeling nails.
 That's because much of the vitamin D in your body is synthesized in your skin when you're exposed to the sun's ultraviolet rays.
-Being obese or elderly also increases your risk of vitamin D deficiency, as does having a diet that limits animal products, such as a vegan, strict vegetarian or macrobiotic diet.
+Advanced age and having obesity also increase your risk of vitamin D deficiency, as does having a diet that limits animal products, such as a vegan, strict vegetarian or macrobiotic diet.

 How to Get More Vitamin D